NISH1001/NISH1001.github.io/_posts/2019-04-20-object-detection-yolo.markdown

 Linux system.
 The process is similar for windows systems too.

 ### Final Thought
-I know it's a tedious process.
-The initial phase might feel like hitting a wall straight ahead.
-But once you make it to the end, you will feel empowered.
+I know it’s a tedious process, and the initial phase might feel like running straight into a wall, but once you make it to the end, you'll feel great.

 > This was originally posted [here](https://medium.com/mpercept-academy/understanding-object-detection-using-yolo-bf2d0f75747a){:class="paradox"}
 > This article has also been published in Dzone [here](https://dzone.com/articles/understanding-object-detection-using-yolo){:class="paradox"}